crueber/mean-coffee-starter/README.md

 Inspired by Hackathon Starter 2.0
 ---------------------------------

 A boilerplate for Mongo, ExpressJS, Angular, and NodeJS using CoffeeScript.
-This boilerplate was forked and completely rewritten from Sahat Yalkabov's amazing and fantastic [Hackathon Starter 2.0](https://github.com/sahat/hackathon-starter)!
+This boilerplate was originally forked, and then completely rewritten, based on Sahat Yalkabov's amazing and fantastic [Hackathon Starter 2.0](https://github.com/sahat/hackathon-starter)!

-I'm going to spare you all the reasons why this was built, because you should go check out Sahat's intro if you're really interested in that; It is an extremely thorough introduction.
-Suffice it to say, this rewrite focuses on a different avenue: Single Page Applications written with Angular.
-It wouldn't be very hard to convert it over to Ember or Backbone or whatever you prefer, should you want to go a different route than Angular.
+I'm going to spare you all the reasons why a Hackathon starter might be useful, because you should checkout @sahat's intro on that if you're really interested.
+This rewrite of that hackathon focuses in a different direction: Single Page Applications written with Angular.
+It wouldn't be very hard to convert it over to Ember or Backbone or whatever you prefer, but you'll have to do all the framework setup yourself.

-Boilerplate Guiding Principles:
+Starter Guiding Principles:

-* Node **Best Practices**
+* Node and JavaScript **Best Practices**
+* Web **Best Practices**
 * **Speed of Development**
-* **Simple**, but **Complete**
+* **Elogance** and **Simplicity**, while being **Complete**

-If you're curious about what's different from Sahat's starter kit and this one, here are the primary bits:
+If you're curious about what's different from Sahat's starter kit and this one, here are some of the starting points:

 * CoffeeScript everywhere.
 Much cleaner syntax.
-* Major structural changes that incorporate best practices for large/complex ExpressJS applications.
+* Major structural changes that incorporate best practices for large/complex express applications.
 * Only two OAuth agents are available: LinkedIn and Google.
 Local is available.
-* No third party services: Facebook, Github, Twitter, Venmo, Stripe, FourSquare, Tumblr, Steam.
+* No third party services, no API call tests.
-* Extra modules: CoffeeScript, Nodemon, Bower, and Grunt
-* No generator to change OAuth- No reason to second guess the intentions of the developer.
+* Bower.
+Grunt.
+Nodemon.
+Lots of modules that are needed to support modern SPA style web apps.
+* No generators.
+Developers should understand how to deal with changes.
+This isn't for beginners.
 * CSRF removed.
 Unnecessary when dealing with SPA applications.
-* Added winston, and set logger to a global.
-One needs a logger in the rest of the app!
+Will revisit security in the future.
+* Global logger added.
+Other globals added.
+CDN use integrated.
+Analytics for SPA.
+Supervisor for process module.
+* And more.
+Lots more.